 Dual credit courses offer students to receive WCHS credits and also receive College credits at CSC, or in certain cases SCC.
 Students may choose to take a Dual Credit class as part of their daily schedule, or to take these classes independently outside the school day.
 Students must meet the admissions criteria set forth by the college.
 Students who express interest in dual credit courses need to let the counselor know in the spring before the next school year.
 Students will need to take a (free) placer test with the college, and apply as a dual credit student.

-The following list outlines the current online offerings for WCHS students for the fall and spring semesters at Carl Sandburg College.
 With a few exceptions, classes are usually offered either fall or spring.
 Please check the current class schedule online at www.sandburg.edu by choosing "class search."